 A measurement system analysis (MSA) is a mathematical means of determining the amount of variation present in a measurement process.
+Measurement system analysis is a formal, statistical method that evaluates measurement systems (devices or people) and assesses their potential to provide reliable data.

 Understanding a measurement system analysis